svinniks/pl-log/README.md

 END;
 ```

-The shortcut methods allow to keep the instrumentation calls as short and readable as possible:
+The shortcut methods allow to keep instrumentation calls as short and readable as possible:

 ```
 PROCEDURE debug | info | warning | error | fatal (